chansen17/chansen17/README.md

 - 👨‍💻  I'm ...
 A Frontend Developer w/ over 2 years of experience utilizing the most modern frontend technologies
 - 🎓  I'm ...
 A Code Bootcamp Graduate w/ Certs in ~ React Frontend Development & React Native Mobile Development
 - 🌊  I’m ...
 Currently learning JAMStack.
 NextJS 🤘
 - ⌨️  My 2021 Goals ...
-Contribute to open source regulary.
-I wan't to make it to the contributors section.
+Contribute to open source.
+Launch a small start-up, free & paid.
 - ⚡️  Fun fact 1: I'm very much into self empowerment and the path of a life long learner.
 I like to be in or read about nature, geography, geology, astronomy, UFO's 🛸, UFO pilots 👾, and Neil deGrasse Tyson. 🤓 So much to learn, not enough ⧖
 ---